 4. Diverse student body

 You will interact with a very diverse group of students.
 In addition to sharing in the excellent racial mix of students that are attracted to Winthrop, economics is the major of choice of a disproportionate number of international students.
-In recent years students from such disparate countries as Brazil, Iceland, Israel, Liberia, Nepal, Peru, Saudi Arabia, Serbia and Tunisia have majored in economics at Winthrop.
+In recent years students from such disparate countries as Algeria, Brazil, England, Iceland, Israel, Liberia, Nepal, Peru, Serbia, Spain, Tunisia and Vietnam have graduated in economics at Winthrop.

 5. Career opportunities